Astros vs. Angels Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Framber Valdez (2-4) to the mound for his eighth start this season.
+- The Astros will send Cristian Javier (2-1) to the mound for his eighth start this season.

+- He has earned a quality start three times in seven starts this season.

-- Valdez will look to finish five or more innings for the eighth start in a row.
+- Javier will look to finish five or more innings for the eighth start in a row.

 |Opponent